aorogat/Data-Science-and-Software-Engineering/Data Analyst/README.md

 #### Matplotlib [\[Youtube Playlist\]]()
 #### Numpy [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-IBnRfesDLHH9GpuPDfl1N-u)
 #### Pandas [\[Youtube Playlist\]]()

+## Data Mining and Applied Machine Learning for data analysis

 # Prepare your CV
 * In parallel to the technical skills illustrated here, you have to enhace your ability in English, Presentations, Storytelling, Time Management, Team Work, Report Preparation and CV writing.
 Good Luck!!